gabrielesh/cb-workshop-docs-test/content/0-intro.md

 ---
-title: Introduction
+title: About
-nav: Intro
+nav: About
-permalink: /intro.html
+permalink: /about.html
 order: 0
 ---

-This site will contain all instructions students will need to follow to investigate historical texts and create an essay for the web.
+This site is a test before creating CB workshop documentation